fmassonn/teaching/LPHYS2268/project/README.md

 	- Do `ssh -X <user>@www.climate.be`
 	- You should arrive on a "gateway", from where you can do `ssh -X <user>@coriolis.elic.ucl.ac.be`

-3. Copying the PlaSim code in your local repository
+#### 3. Copying the PlaSim code in your local repository

 The `mkdir` allows creating a new folder and the `cd` command allows navigating through the architecture of the machine.
-Create a repository for this course:
+Go to your "home" directory and create a repository for this course:

+`cd /home/elic/<user>`

 `mkdir LPHYS2268`